Skip to main content

 npm install -g @opendocs.cc/cli

-After that, the tool can publish, update, list, pull, and unpublish docs using the CLI.
-If the tool supports persistent instructions (like SKILL.md, .cursorrules, or custom instructions), point it at the OpenDocs SKILL.md so it remembers the workflow across sessions.
+After that, the agent can publish, update, list, pull, and unpublish docs using the CLI.
+If the agent supports persistent instructions (like SKILL.md, .cursorrules, or custom instructions), point it at the OpenDocs SKILL.md so it remembers the workflow across sessions.

 Why the CLI is the integration layer

-Even when the experience feels "agent-native," the integration surface is intentionally simple:
+Even when the workflow feels native to the agent, the integration surface is intentionally simple:

 • One CLI — every tool calls the same opendocs binary